Your Chicago Fringe Staff

 Rachel Staelens, Project Manager

 Rachel has been on staff since year one and hasn’t lost an ounce of her fringe passion.
 She is a freelance director and manager around town.
-Her most recent work includes Stage Managing Erasing The Distance’s Tell Me What You Remember and creating/directing Down the Moonlit Path, presented by Nothing Without a Company, with whom she is a company member.
-She also can’t wait to get back in the booth on Too Much Light Makes The Baby Go Blind.
-She loves fringe work and is ecstatic to be helping build an amazing festival where fringe artists can share their work with people from all over the city, nation and world.
+Her most recent work includes creating/directing Down the Moonlit Path, presented by Nothing Without a Company, with whom she is a artistic associate, as well as script workshops with a number of Chicago playwrights, including a 12-hour epic of Greek mythology.
+This summer she will be directing Shotgun Preemie, with Nothing Without a Company, and producing and directing as show in the Chicago Fringe Festival – her first time as a performance group!
+She loves Fringe work and is ecstatic to be helping build an amazing festival where fringe artists can share their work with people from all over the city, nation and world.

 Kelly Wren, Project Manager